wskorng/obsidian-tikzjax-wskorng/README.md

 - The standalone document class is used (`\documentclass{standalone}`).

 ### Preamble Support
 You can create a `tikz-preamble.tex` file to define common packages and commands that will be automatically included in all TikZ diagrams.
-The plugin searches for this file in the following locations (in order):
+The plugin searches for this file starting from your current note's directory and walking up the directory tree to the vault root, using the **first file found**.

-1. Same directory as your current note
-2. Parent directories (walking up the directory tree)
-3. Vault root directory
+This allows you to:
+- **Simplify TikZ code blocks** by moving common setup to the preamble
+- **Organize by topic** using different preambles in different folders
+- **Inherit settings** from parent directories when no local preamble exists

 **Example `tikz-preamble.tex`:**
 ```latex